 What factors should pharmaceutical companies consider before entering a new market in EE?

 The entry to market model should be carefully validated and the standard market and competitor analysis, special patient support programs, managed entry agreements (MEAs), and disease awareness and screening programs should be put in place.

 Basically, the whole patient’s pathway should be modulated, including:

-- Disease awareness programs for general practising doctors to refer patients to specialised diagnostics and care in the early stages of the disease.
+- Disease awareness programs for general practicing doctors to refer patients to specialized diagnostics and care in the early stages of the disease.

 - Diagnostical capacities and trained personnel to perform required diagnostical procedures.

 - Multifunctional teams to support orphan patients, such as cardiologists, pulmonologists, and gastroenterologists, as chronic genetic disease impacts different body systems at different stages of the disease.